apache/openwhisk-package-kafka/docs/arch/README.md

 4. Developer creates trigger `trigger1` on OpenWhisk, the trigger stores the annotation `feed` with the feedAction name from system package or binded package.(`/whisk.system/messagingWeb/messageHubFeed`).
 5. Developer invokes action feedAction to create trigger feed passing input parameters (lifeCycle:`CREATE`, `trigger1`, Credentials1, Options:`topic1`)
 6. The feedAction invokes feedWebAction forwarding input parameter.
-7. The feedWebAction inserts trigger feed doc into DB for worker group 0 (feedWebAction protects DB credentials)
+7. The feedWebAction inserts trigger feed doc into the DB for worker group 0 (feedWebAction protects DB credentials)
 8. DB insertion notifies workers group 0 via Cloudant/CouchDB changes API, workers listen on DB view with a filter for their group `worker0` and gets the DB doc.
 9. Kafka Consumer is created on each worker in a consumer group and starts polling for messages on `topic1` from `instance1` using `Credentials-1`.
 10. Developer creates `rule1` indicating that when `trigger1` fires invoke `action1`.